 As usual, I feel compelled to warn you that this is a big watch.
 Yes, by today’s standards its size of 42 millimeters in diameter doesn’t look particularly intimidating, but you must understand that even on a normal wrist this beast will take a lot of space covering basically all its width.

 As you can see on the photos, the watch is supplied in three versions that differ only with the kind of straps that secure the timekeeper on your wrist.
-While the one on stainless steel bracelet looks the most practical among the three, it the version on Toro Bravo leather strap with Bader deployment clasp that really makes it shine.
-Given the fact that at $825 the latter is $74 less expensive than the former, the choice seems almost obvious.
+While the one on stainless steel bracelet looks the most practical among the three, it the version on Toro Bravo leather strap with Bader deployment clasp that makes it shine.
+Given the fact that at $825 the latter is $74 less expensive than the former, the choice is almost obvious.

 Photos: Christopher Ward

 Build quality: 4/5